mtszkarbowiak/ktl/Docs/Allocators.md

 };
 ```

+> **Note**: The method was called `CanMove`, but renamed to `MovesItems`.
+This name is more descriptive, as move could also refer to the binding itself.
+Such move would requre a different method, called `MovesBinding`.
+For now it is not needed, as all implemented allocators return the same result for both methods.

 ## Lifecycle

 The allocation lifecycle is closely tied to the lifecycle of the data object.
 A single binding represents one allocation; thus, requesting allocation twice without deallocation in between is illegal.
 Deallocation must occur before destruction or reassignment.
 This lifecycle can also be represented as an [automaton](Images/AllocDataAutomata.svg).